-- Include representatives of organizations that work with/for people with disabilities on planning committees, work groups and other bodies engaged in development and implementation of the grant programs and activities. - Hold all activities related to the grant in locations that are accessible to persons with physical disabilities to the extent practicable. - Acquire language translation services, including American Sign Language, that provide public information across the community and in shelters. - Ensure shelter-specific grant funds are in alignment with FEMA's Guidance on Planning for Integration of Functional Needs Support Services in General Population Shelters. - If making alterations to an existing building to a primary function area utilizing federal funds, complying with the most recent codes and standards and making path of travel to the primary function area accessible to the greatest extent possible. - Implement specific procedures used by public transportation agencies that include evacuation and passenger communication plans and measures for individuals with disabilities. - Identify, create, and deliver training to address any training gaps specifically aimed toward whole-community preparedness.
-Include and interact with individuals with disabilities, aligning with the designated program capability. - Establish best practices in inclusive planning and preparedness that consider physical access, language access, and information access.
-Examples of effective communication access include providing auxiliary aids and services such as sign language interpreters, Computer Aided Real-time Translation (CART), and materials in Braille or alternate formats.
+- Include representatives of organizations that work with/for people with disabilities on planning committees, work groups and other bodies engaged in development and implementation of the grant programs and activities. - Hold all activities related to the grant in locations that are accessible to persons with physical disabilities and intellectual disabilities to the extent practicable. - Provide auxiliary aids and services, including American Sign Language interpreters, that provide public information across the community and in shelters. - Ensure shelter-specific grant funds are in alignment with FEMA's Guidance on Planning for Integration of Functional Needs Support Services in General Population Shelters. - If making alterations to an existing building to a primary function area utilizing federal funds, complying with the most recent codes and standards and making path of travel to the primary function area accessible to the greatest extent possible. - Implement specific procedures used by public transportation agencies that include evacuation and passenger communication plans and measures for individuals with disabilities. - Identify, create, and deliver training to address any training gaps specifically aimed toward whole-community preparedness.
+Include and interact with individuals with disabilities, aligning with the designated program capability. - Establish best practices in inclusive planning and preparedness that consider physical access, needs of individuals with intellectual disabilities, and information access